 Bethany Harrison announced on February 10, 2017 that she will seek the Republican nomination for the office of Lynchburg Commonwealth’s Attorney.
 The Commonwealth’s Attorney is a local elected officer that is responsible for prosecuting felonies and misdemeanors that happen within the City limits.
 Joining Harrison for her announcement were several local officers who endorsed her for this office:

 - Michael Doucette.
-The outgoing Commonwealth’s Attorney Mike Doucette announced that he will endorse Harrison in her bid for the Republican nomination for the Commonwealth’s Attorney position.
+The outgoing Commonwealth’s Attorney Mike Doucette announced that he will endorse Harrison in her bid to succeed him in the Commonwealth’s Attorney position.
 Doucette said that being a prosecutor is a calling and that Harrison certainly had that calling.
 He also praised her judgment in making decisions about cases.

-- Chuck Felmlee, the Chief Deputy to Mike Doucette also gave Harrison his endorsement.
+- Chuck Felmlee, Former Deputy to Mike Doucette also gave Harrison his endorsement.

 - Eugene Wingfield, Clerk of the Circuit Court for the City of Lynchburg also endorsed Harrison.